haolun-wu/Eg_professional_website/content/home/communities.md

   #   4 = Citation (publication only)
   view: 2 -->
 ---
-* Founder and Organizer:
+* **Founder and Organizer**:
     - I co-found and organize a reading group [DEFirst](https://noon-cobbler-caa.notion.site/DEFirst-Reading-Group-23c288b0cdc540aea53bf7960754ba21) at MILA (Quebec AI Institute) and the Vector Institute to build an interdisciplinary forum of researchers, students and professors alike, across both industry and academia, who work at the intersection of IR, Search, Fairness, and Trustworthy AI.
-* Reviewer:
+* **Reviewer**:
     - AAAI 2022, KDD 2022, TKDD 2022
-* Session Chair:
+* **Session Chair**:
     - SIGIR 2022 (Session: Collaborative Filtering)